pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-blockchain3.md

 Why is it doing that?
 It's **just a password to access this particular extension**.
 It's just a password to secure the extension on your laptop.
-You also say **if I lose the password Metamask can't reset it because it has nothing to do with Metamask itself**.
+You also say **if I lose the password, Metamask can't reset it because it has nothing to do with Metamask itself**.
 It's just a password for me.

 Since this is...
 I need to get a password now.
 Now we have to get it off for a second.